sapphie132/FalloutEquestriaVTT/README.md

 It is worth noting that when using delta input (i.e., typing "+5" in the input), radiation resistance is automatically applied.
 Magic!

+#### Notes
+##### Temporary vs Permanent effects
+It is very important, when creating effects on items or on characters directly, to differentiate between temporary and permanent effects.
+At the time of writing this, only skill points per level treat the two differently.

+Armour, guns, etc need to be put down as temporary, while only certain perks can be put down as permanent.